juju/docs/src/en/developer-debugging.md

 ## The 'debug-log' command

 Logs are indispensable when it comes time to troubleshoot.
-View the logs with the `juju debug-log` command.
+View the log with the `juju debug-log` command.
 The output is a consolidation of all the Juju log files streaming in real time.
-The logs show you detailed inner workings of Juju and any juju-debug messages that are run from the charms.
+The logs show you detailed inner workings of Juju and any [`juju-log`](./reference-hook-tools.html#juju-log) messages that are run from the charm code.

 See the [troubleshooting
-logs](./troubleshooting-logs.html#the-debug-log-command) section for more details and [filtering](./troubleshooting-logs.html#advanced-filtering) options with the `debug-log` command.
+logs](./troubleshooting-logs.html#the-debug-log-command) section for more details and [filtering](./troubleshooting-logs.html#advanced-filtering) options with the `juju debug-log` command.

 If the error has already passed by viewing the actual log files on the unit is helpful.
-If you `juju ssh` to the unit you can view the Juju machine and unit logs in the `/var/log/juju/` directory.
+If you `juju ssh` to the unit you can view the Juju machine and unit log files in the `/var/log/juju/` directory.

 ##  The 'debug-hooks' command